-9.1 Job evaluation enables the Council to set appropriate remuneration levels based on internal job size relativities within the Council.
+9.1 Job evaluation (this does not include officers on JNC terms and conditions) enables the Council to set appropriate remuneration levels based on internal job size relativities within the Council.
 However, from time to time it may be necessary to take account of the external pay market in order to attract and retain employees with particular experience, skills and capacity.
-In these circumstances the Council's Market Supplement Policy will apply.
-In exceptional circumstances outside the policy it will be a matter for Council's consideration.
+In these circumstances a market supplement may be applied in line with Council Policy.
+In exceptional circumstances outside the policy, it will be a matter for Council's consideration.